Hyperimmunoglobulin E syndrome

 Job syndrome; Hyper IgE syndrome

-The symptoms are usually present in childhood, but because the disease is so rare, it often takes years before a correct diagnosis is made.
+The symptoms are most often present in childhood, but because the disease is so rare, it often takes years before a correct diagnosis is made.

 - Bone and tooth defects, including fractures and losing the baby teeth late